 Memories of Wales

 Katherine Jones is an artist based in Cardiff.
 Her work comprises of beautiful memory boxes – curated collections of found and treasured objects.
-Katherine’s work 'Mamgu’s Boxes' (a Welsh word for Grandma) was recently featured on BBC Radio 4.
+Katherine’s work 'Mamgu’s Boxes' (a Welsh word for Grandma) has featured on BBC Radio 4.
 In addition, she produces intricately detailed pen and ink drawings of Welsh landscapes, cityscapes, individual buildings and animals.
-Recently, she has completed commissions for the National Trust, National Museum of Wales and Cardiff University.
+She has completed commissions for the National Trust, National Museum of Wales and Cardiff University.